 - Develop lively enquiring minds

-- Develop personal values, qualities and attitudes and be respectful other people and their views and opinions
+- Develop personal Christian values, qualities and attitudes and be respectful other people and their views and opinions

 - Develop appreciation and concern for the environment and the wider community and world

 - Work co-operatively with others